School and Community Profile

 Campus Regina Public

 Unique to Regina Public Schools is Campus Regina Public (CRP).
-CRP provides high school students (Grades 11 and 12) from across the division the opportunity to enrol in a speciality area receiving two high school credit courses, and dual university credits.
+CRP provides high school students (Grades 11 and 12) from across the division the opportunity to enroll in a specialty area receiving two high school credit courses, and dual university credits.
 Each course is industry supported and features approved training that may not be available in their home school.
 Students will engage in learning opportunities with others who share their passion for a field of study which better supports their learning as they prepare for the transition to post-secondary studies and the workplace.
 This opportunity is open to all high schools in Regina Public Schools.

 The Academy Program within Martin Collegiate allows high performance athletes to have a flexible schedule while they access high level training for their chosen sport.
 The goal of the Academy program is to prepare students for college, university and elite athletics while promoting life-long health, wellness and learning.
 There are over 250 students currently enrolled within the academy program at Martin that consists of a hockey, baseball, softball and premier athletics program.
 Academy athletes have earned many athletic scholarships in baseball, softball, diving, water polo and more in both Canadian and U.S. universities.